adam-cyclones/reactive-css-properties/README.md

 ```
 #### From JavaScript
 CSS in JavaScript is not essential, however it is useful, with the workflow described above, you provide styling with or without JavaScript, removing one of the major cases against CSS in JS.
-Using the variable is in a js string is simple, just cast it to a string.
+Using the variable in a js string is very simple, cast the variable it to a string.
 ``` js
 const styles = `
     body {